openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 After completing this section, your Thread network hardware set up will look like this.

+> aside positive
+>
-> Not shown in the image is the WSTKs connected to a Windows/Linux/Mac Host system via USB and the Raspberry Pi 3B+ is connected to the internet using an Ethernet cable.
+> **Note:** Not shown in the image is the WSTKs connected to a Windows/Linux/Mac Host system via USB and the Raspberry Pi 3B+ is connected to the internet using an Ethernet cable.

 ![EFR32MG set up](./img/EFR32MG_hardware_setup.jpg)

 ## Set up the Serial console for `ot-cli-ftd` devices